mroonga/mroonga/doc/source/install/centos.md

 Support for Mroonga has ended from version 14.04 because of CentOS EOL.

-Please use the packages for AlmaLinux 8.
+Mroonga supports AlmaLinux 8.
+So you can continue using Mroonga by switching from CentOS to AlmaLinux 8.

 See also {doc}`/install/almalinux`.